Intensive Chinese Language

 Recommended U.S. Semester Credits

 - Courses and course hours of instruction are subject to change.

 - Eligibility for courses may be subject to a placement exam and/or prerequisites.

-- If you are trying to place into any level of language beyond true beginning, it is recommended that you prepare for the language placement exam by reviewing previous coursework.
+- It is recommended that you prepare for the language placement exam by reviewing previous coursework.

 - According to ISA policy and possible visa requirements, you must maintain full-time enrollment status, as determined by your home university.

 - Please note that there is no true beginning level Chinese courses offered in this program.

 - ISA offers course level recommendations for the courses listed below.
 These ISA recommendations are intended to help with the determination of course equivalencies at U.S. home institutions.